 preparation

-1. In a small skillet, toast the salt for a couple of minutes and put aside, then add the sesame seeds to the skillet and dry roast them on very low heat for about 10 mins, stirring constantly, until the seeds begin to brown.
-Don’t be tempted to increase the heat as the longer lower temperature will result in more even heat distribution, more even browning, and more of a potent roasted flavour.
+1. In a small skillet, toast the salt for a couple of minutes and set aside.
+Then add the sesame seeds to the skillet and dry roast them on very low heat for about 10 minutes, stirring constantly, until the seeds begin to brown.
+Don’t be tempted to increase the heat, as the longer lower temperature will result in more even heat distribution, even browning, and more of a potent roasted flavour.

-2. Using a small blender or a coffee grinder, place the still-warm sesame seeds and salt, roughly broken-up nori sheet and blend.
-Be careful not to grind too much: you want some of the texture of the seeds to remain.
+2. Using a small blender or a coffee grinder, place the still-warm sesame seeds, salt, and roughly broken-up nori sheet in the blender and blend.
+Be careful not to grind too much; you want some of the seeds’ texture to remain.

 Use immediately or refrigerate until ready to use.
 It can be stored in an airtight container in the refrigerator for several weeks.